Five Myths About Cocaine Addiction

-The Right Step is a group of caring, experienced professionals with proven expertise in the field of addiction treatment.
+The Right Step is a group of caring, experienced professionals with proven expertise in the field of addiction treatment for cocaine and other substances.
 CEO George Joseph, LCDC, was recognized as a “2009 Behavioral Healthcare Champion” and “National Counselor of the Year” in 2000.
 Joseph has been in the recovery field for over 27 years and has successfully led the organization for the past 17 years.
 Chief Medical Officer Jason Powers, M.D., was voted one of Houston’s “Best Doctors” and is recognized as a leader in the emerging field of addictionology, both as a physician and author.
 The Right Step and Spirit Lodge’s team of executive directors, doctors, program coordinators, counselors, nurses, and recovery advocates knows that every day they have the opportunity to improve the lives of others.
 The Right Step and Spirit Lodge are known for effective, affordable, proven methods of substance abuse treatment.
 They are committed to helping alcohol and drug abusers every step of the way as they journey to live life sober.

 - Watson, S (March 2011).
 How Crack Cocaine Works.
 Retrieved April 19, 2011, from http://health.howstuffworks.com/wellness/drugs-alcohol/crack5.htm

 - 41 Random Facts About . . .
 Cocaine.
 (December 29, 2009).
 Retrieved April 19, 2011, from http://facts.randomhistory.com/2009/07/09_cocaine.html